 3. I will open a savings account by ____________________, to save money for when I will need it.
 Other things I can do to take care of myself are: _______________________ ______________________________________________________________________________

-4. I can keep change for phone calls on me at all the time.
-I know that if I use my mobile phone, the next phone bill will show the numbers I called after I left.
-To keep my phone calls private, I might ask to use a friend’s phone for a while when I first leave or get a phone only in my name if the phone is in my abuser’s name.
+4. I can keep money to buy a ‘burner phone’ in a place I can find it all the time.
+I know that if I use my mobile phone, the next phone bill will show the numbers I called after I leave.
+To keep my phone calls private, I might ask to use a friend’s phone for a while, a burner phone when I first leave or get a phone only in my name if the phone is in my abuser’s name.

 5. I will check with _________________________ and _________________________ to see who would be able to let me stay with them or lend me some money.